nemo2014kk/Chess-cheating-programs/README.md

-It is divided into communication and control between Arduino and RC522 rfid, Arduino and host computer (the software is based on the open source "chess wizard" https://github.com/liangqi/xqwizard/tree/master/XQWIZARD) all the codes are Open source, all the purpose is only for learning and communication of software and hardware technology, and improving the level of electronic technology.Email:nemo2014kk@gmail.com
+It is divided into communication and control between Arduino and RC522 rfid, Arduino and host computer (the software is based on the open source "chess wizard" https://github.com/liangqi/xqwizard/tree/master/XQWIZARD) all the codes are Open source, all the purpose is only for learning and communication of software and hardware technology, and improving the level of electronic technology.If you are interested in doing this project together, you are welcome to contact me!
+We look forward to hearing from you!
+Email:nemo2014kk@gmail.com
 ![9811 jpg_wh300](https://user-images.githubusercontent.com/121267030/210174168-2f919964-b1f2-4e87-8a10-246df3e59c49.jpg)